-- the arbitration agreement must be made in writing (see question 9); - the parties have equal rights, with each party having the opportunity to provide its arguments in the arbitration; - the parties may not appoint an arbitrator who fails to meet certain criteria provided by law (for instance, being under 25 years old or having a criminal record); and - the arbitration institution and rules must be correctly stated.
+- the arbitration agreement must be made in writing (see question 9 for more details); - the parties have equal rights, with each party having the opportunity to provide its arguments in the arbitration; - the parties may not appoint an arbitrator who fails to meet certain criteria provided by law (for instance, being under 25 years old or a person with a criminal record); and - the arbitration institution and rules must be correctly and unambiguously stated.
+(For instance, Russian courts have rejected the enforcement of an ICC award considering that the standard ICC arbitration clause did not refer to the 'arbitration institution', but only to the ICC rules see more on Case A40-176466/2017.)
+However, we note that later the Supreme Court emphasised the validity of a standard ICC clause in its 26 December 2018 review of arbitration-related cases.
+The recent Supreme Court practice overview of 10 December 2019 generally made emphasis on a pro-arbitration approach, though with some caveats.

-6 Substantive law
+Substantive law

-Is there any rule in your domestic arbitration law that provides the arbitral tribunal with guidance as to which substantive law to apply to the merits of the dispute?
+6 Is there any rule in your domestic arbitration law that provides the arbitral tribunal with guidance as to which substantive law to apply to the merits of the dispute?

-In relation to domestic arbitration, the Arbitration Law provides that the arbitral tribunal shall resolve the dispute in accordance with the rules of Russian law or, in cases under Russian law, the parties may choose foreign law, in accordance with the rules of law that the parties have chosen.
+In relation to domestic arbitration the Arbitration Law provides that the arbitral tribunal shall resolve the dispute in accordance with the rules of Russian law or, in cases where, under Russian law, the parties may choose foreign law, in accordance with the rules of law that the parties have chosen.

 For international arbitration, the ICA Law provides that the arbitral tribunal is to be guided by the rules of law that the parties indicated as applicable to the merits of the dispute.
-(But note also that the Russian Civil Code and some other laws mandate application of Russian substantive law for certain types of disputes where no foreign parties, or interests or contracts are involved.)
+(Note also that the Russian Civil Code and some other laws mandate application of Russian substantive law for certain types of disputes where no foreign parties or interests or contracts are involved, etc).

-In the absence of parties' choice of law, the arbitral tribunal will (under both laws) decide itself on the applicable law in accordance with the conflict of laws rules it considers applicable.
+In the absence of parties' choice of law the arbitral tribunal will (under both laws) itself decide on the applicable law in accordance with the conflict of laws rules it considers applicable.

-7 Arbitral institutions
+Arbitral institutions

-What are the most prominent arbitral institutions situated in your country?
+7 What are the most prominent arbitral institutions situated in your jurisdiction?

-Pursuant to the arbitration reform in December 2015, an institutional arbitration organisation may now be established only by a noncommercial organisation, upon receipt of an accreditation - a permit from the Russian government granting rights to perform functions of an institutional arbitration.
-A foreign arbitral institution is also required to have this permit to hold proceedings seated in Russia.
-Arbitral awards with a seat in Russia rendered by an arbitral institution not having a permit will be regarded as ad hoc awards.
+Pursuant to the arbitration reform in December 2015, an institutional arbitration organisation may now be established only by a non-commercial organisation upon receipt of an accreditation: a permit from the Russian government granting rights to perform functions of an institutional arbitration.
+A foreign arbitral institution is also required to have such a permit to hold proceedings seated in Russia.
+Arbitral awards with seat in Russia rendered by an arbitral institution not having a permit will be regarded as ad hoc awards.

-Ad hoc tribunals are prohibited from administering 'corporate disputes' (including most disputes between shareholders of a Russianincorporated company, some M&A/share purchase type disputes involving a Russian company; see question 8) and have a more limited capacity than institutional arbitrations (eg, the parties cannot request assistance from state courts in obtaining evidence, and cannot agree on the finality of the award).
+Ad hoc tribunals are prohibited from administering corporate disputes (including most disputes between shareholders of a Russian-incorporated company, some M&A or share purchase type disputes involving a Russian company, etc; see also question 8) and have a more limited capacity than institutional arbitrations (eg, the parties cannot request assistance from state courts in obtaining evidence, and cannot agree on finality of the award).